 Electric charge and current, electric and magnetic fields in vacuum and in materials, and induction.
 AC circuits, displacement current, and electromagnetic waves.
-Prerequisites: MAT230, or MAT231, or department consent, and PHY121.
-Corequisites: MAT241 or department consent.
+Prerequisites: MAT230 or MAT231 or permission of Department or Division and PHY121 Corequisites: MAT241 or permission of Department or Division.